 You can get all the free printable play dough mats at the end of the post.

 If you hate when all the dough colors get mixed together evidently making all the dough turn brown, consider making just yellow and blue play dough.
 That way, when it gets mixed together, it will be green.

 You could also do red and yellow to make orange or blue and red to make purple.

-- Choose which mats you want to print.
+- Find any free graphics online.
+Choose which mats you want to print.
 Print on a color printer.

 - Put two mats together back-to-back, place in a laminator sheet and run them through your home laminator.

 - If you don’t have a laminator, put them in a sheet protector.

 Even though making play dough mats is really easy, I’ve created 21 free mats you can use for play dough activities!

 There are holiday play dough mats and some for every day fun.